fylexx/Projects/Hatespeech/README.md

-# This directory contains the results from my research on hatespeech detection with transformers.
+# This directory contains the results from my research on automatic hatespeech detection with transformers.